Stem for Apartment Therapy

 To create an interactive and useful experience, we anticipated integrating the following APIs and third party applications

 Apple ARKit for an AR experience

 PhotoMeter for optimal lighting measurement

-Throughout my previous career as a graphic designer, I specialized in incorporating existing brand standards into new collateral and experiences.
-For this project, I took my cues from Apartment Therapy and Kitchn website style and its Marketplace app.
+Throughout my career as a graphic designer, I specialized in incorporating existing brand standards into new collateral and experiences.
+For this project, I took my cues the visual styles found on apartmenttherapy.com, kitchn.com, and AT’s own Marketplace app.